 The second highest level position in the office is the Chief Deputy District Attorney.
-One incumbent is currently paid \$155,618 which is 3.7% higher than the salary of the District Attorney.
+Three incumbents are currently paid \$153,877.
+The District Attorney's salary rate is currently 6.0% higher than the salary of the incumbents in the Chief District Attorney positions.

 Compensation theory suggests the spread between the supervisor and subordinate should be 10% to 25%.
 However, since the District Attorney position is comparable to Department Director II and already above 75% of that range, the decision to link it to the Chief Deputy salary should be made with a great deal of caution.
-This Commission has determined that the relationship of this post to the Department Director II classification takes priority over comparing it to the Chief Deputy salary.
+This Salary Commission has determined that the relationship of this post to the Department Director II classification takes priority over comparing it to the Chief Deputy salary.